Key Elements of a Great Infographic

 Do you want to create amazing content that people will remember long after they’ve left your site?
 Are you interested in producing marketing deliverables that are shareable, unique and engaging (and can easily be branded to increase exposure for your company)?
 If these are your goals – and they should be if you care about bringing more traffic to your site and increasing leads – you need to create an infographic.

-If you’d prefer to stay hands-off, these tips are still helpful for compiling research, creating written content, and working with a designer to bring your idea to life.
+If you’d prefer to stay hands-off, these tips are still helpful for compiling research, creating written content and working with a designer to bring your idea to life.
 With that being said, here are the seven elements used to create effective infographics for your website.

 Choosing a topic for an infographic is really not that different from choosing a topic for a blog post.
-In fact, one great method of choosing infographic topics is to USE the information from your blog posts.
-Go through some of your top performing blogs and consider how you’d break out the information into an infographic format.
-Any blog post that has well structured lists, factual or numerical data, or tells a story are great places to start.
+In fact, one great method of choosing topics is to USE the information from your blog posts.
+Go through some of your top-performing blogs and consider how you’d break out the information into an infographic format.
+Any blog post that has well-structured lists, factual or numerical data, or tells a story are great places to start.

 Aside from that, you should select an infographic topic that will matter to your readers and that hasn’t already been overused by others.
-Think about your industry and come up with infographic topics that people should know about, whether you’re answering a question, displaying important new research or explaining a difficult concept, it can be useful to readers.
+Think about your industry and come up with infographic topics that people should know about.
+Whether you’re answering a question, displaying important new research or explaining a difficult concept, it can be useful to readers.

 Make sure that whatever infographic topic you choose, you take a structured approach to presenting it to your readers.
 Instead of simply throwing together a bunch of statistics on a topic area, aim to find the story or the unique focus within the data.
 When appropriate, give context to the data you’re displaying and show your readers why it’s applicable to them.

-So how do you create a good infographic?
+So how do you create the actual infographic?
 Essentially, infographics are about telling a story with data, but you don’t always have to take the same approach.
 According to Alberto Cairo in this Marketing Land article, infographics need structure, but not necessarily a narrative structure.
-Basically, your infographic needs to make sense in terms of what information you include and how it’s arranged.
+Basically, your image needs to make sense in terms of what information you include and how it’s arranged.

 This infographic from Funders and Founders, for example, presents productivity tips broken up into a variety of categories depending on what the tips pertain to.

 Keep in mind that nice infographic structure is all relative.
-Some really great infographics are very simple ans easy to get through, others are more colorful and contain tons of data.
+Some really great infographics are simple and easy to get through, others are more colorful and data-heavy.
 As far as deciding what design elements to use in order to create a structure, the sky really is the limit.
 One starting point is to find other good infographics that have resonated with you and follow a similar pattern or style.

 Prioritize NEW Statistics in Your Infographics